MrMejia24/PortfolioProject/Build Serverless Web Application/1. Host Static Website/README.md

 ![Step 4](https://user-images.githubusercontent.com/101837302/207905160-b9d07528-df5a-4553-8f3a-85fa4c53d4d4.PNG)

 ### 3. Creating a local repository
         a.
+On the CodeCommit console, get the URL from your repository
+        b.
 From terminal window run git clone and the HTTPS URL of the repository:
         "git clone https://git-codecommit.us-east1.amazonaws.com/v1/repos/wildrydes-site"
-        b.
+        c.
 Use the username and password fro Step 2c

 ![Step 5](https://user-images.githubusercontent.com/101837302/207901682-8be562db-7a08-4c19-ab9f-14a042638312.PNG)